 Specifically, the "submods" claim is an array.
 Each item in the array is a CBOR map containing all the claims for a particular submodule.
-It is identified by Claim Key X+22.

 The security level of the submod is assumed to be at the same level as the main entity unless there is a security level claim in that submodule indicating otherwise.
 The security level of a submodule can never be higher (more secure) than the security level of the EAT it is a part of.